In Depth: Render Farms / Network Rendering / Distributed Rendering

 AG CodeWerks Watchdog-ae is a free and open-source watch folder render manager for After Effects that is simple and efficient.

 I wrote up a feature in December, C4D Spotlight: Setting Up A Render Farm in Cinema 4D with Team Render, which was what actually prompted me to update this article.
-In the article, I talk about how Team Render replaced Net Render in R15 and that Team Render is fully integrated into Cinema 4D, making it very easy to set up a network render.
+Unfortunately, the video featured in that article is no longer on YouTube In the article, I talk about how Team Render replaced Net Render in R15 and that Team Render is fully integrated into Cinema 4D, making it very easy to set up a network render.

 - CINEMA 4D – Render: Team Render (Setup) – This is a quick visual guide from Maxon, walking you through the steps of setting up Team Render.